RenderKit/ospray/doc/api.md

   float                samplingRate                 0.125 sampling rate of the volume (this
                                                           is the minimum step size for
                                                           adaptive sampling)

+  float                densityScale                   1.0 used to make volumes uniformly thinner
+                                                          or thicker ([path tracer] only)

+  float                anisotropy                     0.0 anisotropy of the (Henyey-Greenstein)
+                                                          phase function in [-1, 1].
+Default:
+                                                          Isotropic scattering. ([path tracer] only)
   -------------------- ------------------------ --------- ---------------------------------------
   : Parameters understood by VolumetricModel.